 Key chain Security Alarm- Every women, girl, teen, kid should have one.
 It’s a key chain alarm that has a LED light.
 But also if you pull out the pin and it sounds a loud alarm getting people’s attention and scaring the predator away.
 Insert the pin back in and it stops the alarm right away, reuse over and over.

-I hope this is helpful to you, and encourages you to make sure your child knows everything they need to know about being safe.
+I hope this is helpful to you and encourages you to make sure your child knows everything they need to know about being safe.
 What are some safety tips you teach your kids?
-Do you have a creative way in teaching them?
+Do you have a creative way of teaching them?